Toward Super-polynomial Quantum Speedup of Equivariant Quantum Algorithms with SU($d$) Symmetry: PQP+ and Super-polynomial Speedup

-where $H_P$ is simply the 1D Heisenberg chain with a periodic boundary condition of 4 spins.
-Eq. \eqref{trans} was first discovered by Heisenberg himself \cite{Heisenberg1928, Klein_1992} (an elementary proof can be found in SM) and more recently noted by \cite{Seki_2020} in analyzing the ground state property of 1-D Heisenberg chain using symmetry adapted VQE.
-This identity also supports the numerical simulation on 2-D Heisenberg model in one related work of us \cite{Zheng2021SpeedingUL}.
+is simply the 1D Heisenberg chain with a periodic boundary condition of 4 spins.
+By definition, the standard Heisenberg model admits the $\SU(2)$ symmetry and has received extensive studies in quantum many body theory \cite{Marshall1955,Lieb62,Tasaki2020}.
+Analyzing the ground state property of Heisenberg Hamiltonian using symmetry adapted variational quantum algorithm is also developed in, e.g., Refs.~\cite{VieijraRBM,Seki_2020,Zheng2021SpeedingUL}.